 Toward the end of her clerkship, WLC notified her that then-Governor Tom Ridge’s administration needed a special assistant.
-Martin was hired and as a result, she spent seven years serving with the administration in various positions – opportunities she says were thanks to WLC’s Career Development office outreach to her.
+Martin was hired and as a result, she spent seven years serving with the administration in various positions – opportunities she said were thanks to WLC’s Career Development Office outreach to her.
 It led Martin to find her true calling.

 “Working on the Ridge team with such fine people on such important issues sparked and cultivated my desire for a career in public service – to dedicate my work to something much bigger than myself.”

 After serving with the Ridge Administration, Martin worked as an adjunct professor at WLC and with the Department of Navy in its Office of General Counsel.
 Both positions involved teaching future attorneys in legal methods, providing them with the essential skills to succeed in a legal career, including rule-based reasoning, written communication of objective legal analysis, and written and oral advocacy instruction.
 Those experiences led her to the Pennsylvania Senate, where she has been for nearly a decade.
 Martin serves as secretary and parliamentarian of the Pennsylvania Senate, becoming the first woman to serve in this capacity since the position was established by statute in 1911.